babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Tasks Cloud SDK for Node.js.md

 # Project Processing in the Cloud

 [Aspose.Tasks Cloud SDK for Node.js](https://products.aspose.cloud/tasks/nodejs) allows to retrieve project tasks and documents to process & manipulate without installing Microsoft Project or Primavera P6.
 Aspose.Tasks Cloud SDK for Node.js allows your to fetch existing assignments, add new project assignments, change task parent, change position of the tasks within the project hierarchy, add a project calendar along with calendar exceptions, get VBA project, get time-scaled data of project, get a collection of all work weeks belonging to a project, and more.

-Please feel free to explore the [Developer's Guide](https://docs.aspose.cloud/display/taskscloud/Developer+Guide) for all possible usage scenarios.
+Feel free to explore the [Developer's Guide](https://docs.aspose.cloud/display/taskscloud/Developer+Guide) & [API Reference](https://apireference.aspose.cloud/tasks/) to know all about Aspose.Tasks Cloud API.

 ## Microsoft Project Processing Features